btholt/complete-intro-to-react-v9/lessons/08-whats-next/D-react-compiler.md

 ---
 description: >-
-  Discover performance optimization techniques in React, including useMemo and useCallback, and explore the revolutionary React Compiler that automatically applies these optimizations for seamless application enhancement.
-Learn how to integrate React Compiler with Babel in your Vite config, ensuring zero-effort performance gains in your React applications.
-Watch Lauren Tan's insightful talk at React Conf 2024 for an in-depth understanding of React Compiler's capabilities.
+  Learn about performance optimization in React with tools like useMemo and useCallback, and discover how the React Compiler can automate these optimizations for you.
+This guide provides practical steps for integrating React Compiler into your development workflow, ensuring improved performance with minimal effort.
 keywords:
   - React Compiler
+  - React performance
   - useMemo
   - useCallback
-  - React optimization
+  - optimization
-  - Babel plugin
-  - React performance
+  - React development
-  - Lauren Tan
 ---
 We didn't talk much at all about performance hacks with React but there are a few.
 Generally speaking, React is in its "unoptimized" state is fast enough and adding these performance hacks on top make shave a millisecond here or there off, but in general aren't worth doing unless it's a big gain because it makes it harder to code with.